connorads/lockbot/README.md

 Each Slack channel has its own list of resources.

 When someone successfully locks or unlocks a resource, the channel is notified.

+## Lockbot API

+It is possible to view, create and delete locks via the Lockbot HTTP API.

+To explore the API take a look at the [OpenAPI spec](src/handlers/swagger/openapi.json).

+The API is secured using basic access authentication.

+- `/lbtoken` Learn about Lockbot API access tokens 💡
+- `/lbtoken new` Generate a new Lockbot API access token 🎫

+Each access token is scoped to the Slack `team` and `channel` they were created in and to the `user` who created them.

 ## Contributing